Arc diagrams and 2-term simple-minded collections of preprojective algebras of type $A$: Double arc diagrams and 2-term SMCs

-However, it is very hard to calculate all modules of $\T(\sS)$ and hence the Ext-projective of $\T(\sS)$.
+However, it is very hard to calculate all modules of $\T(\sS)$ and the Ext-projective of $\T(\sS)$.
 From this viewpoint, we pose the following question. \begin{question} For a given left finite semibricks, how can we calculate an explicit description of the corresponding SMC ? \end{question}

-In our situation, the map $\fLsbrick\Pi=\sbrick\Pi\to\twosmc\Pi$ is given by simple combinatorics of arc diagrams, that is, all we have to do is to calculate $\D(w)$ from $\G(w)$, which is done in \cite{R3} as explained in Remark \ref{G,R,D}.
+In our situation, the map $\fLsbrick\Pi=\sbrick\Pi\to\twosmc\Pi$ is given by simple combinatorics of arc diagrams, that is, all we have to do is to calculate $\D(w)$ from $\G(w)$, which is done in \cite{R3} as pointed out in Remark \ref{G,R,D}.